JosephJonathanFernandes/secure-file-transfer-system-gui/README.md

 ## 👤 Author

-Developed by Your JJF and with help of GEN AI.
+Developed by JJF and with help of GEN AI.
 Feel free to reach out for collaboration or questions.

 ## 🔍 Links